Swollen belly & stress: when anxiety joins our digestion

 Examples of beneficial activities:

-Brisk walking : activates digestion and reduces abdominal tension.
+• Quick walk: activates digestion and reduces abdominal tension.

-Pilates and yoga: strengthen the abdominal belt and facilitate deep breathing.
+• Pilates and yoga: strengthen the abdominal belt and facilitate deep breathing.

-Importance of Sleep and Rest
+Importance of sleep and rest

 Quality sleep is essential for regulating cortisol levels and promoting harmonious digestion.